 High school students in California who are either graduating as valedictorians or have achieved national scholar status have a chance to qualify for scholarship grants under the President's Scholars Program which guarantees full coverage of tuition and student fees for any four-year degree, paid campus residency, book allowances, among others.
 A Young Scholars Program is also available for high school juniors and seniors who wish to take up CSULB courses and possibly accumulate college credits in advance.
 Admissions for pursuits in overseas research and studies are handled by the Center for International Education, enabling students to explore various opportunities to study, intern or volunteer in other universities abroad.

 The Walter Pyramid on campus is a vast sports complex and training ground for the Long Beach State 49ers.
 Provisions for the Bickerstaff Academic Center were put in place to ensure that all student-athletes are able to keep both their athletic (NCAA) and academic eligibilities in check.
 Other notable landmarks include the University Art Museum, Carpenter Performing Arts Center, and the Bob Cole Conservatory of Music.

 Admission Requirements & Details

-The information regarding admissions below may give an overview of the applicants CSULB accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to California State University – Long Beach.
+The information regarding admissions below may give an overview of the applicants Cal State Long Beach accepts.
+The details may include application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted